DIGNITY's Talent Programme for Students

 Applications are invited through an open call twice a year with the following deadlines:

-- Spring season application deadline October
+- Spring season application deadline October - Apply now (Deadline 21 October 2019)

 We will open for submission of applications one month prior to the application deadlines.